FAQs for Online Learning

 How is an online class set up?
 Can I work at my own pace?
 Do I need to attend meetings on campus?

 Most online courses are set up in a similar way.
-You’ll access your course through your Student Portal.
+You’ll access your course through the Blackboard log-in page.
 Once at the course site, you’ll find all the course documents including the syllabus, requirements and grading, course calendar, and assignments.
 It won’t take long to familiarize yourself with what is expected and the work schedule for the semester.
 Most courses will have a weekly assignment that is due on a particular day of the week.
 Upon completion of the assignment, the work will either be emailed to your instructor or uploaded onto your portal.
 Assignment grades and comments can be accessed through the portal.
 Typically, online courses do have a structure where you do have to meet deadlines.
 Although you have the choice during the week to work when and where it is most convenient, you will in the end owe your instructor work at a designated time.
 This will all be spelled out clearly in your course syllabus.
 If there are any on-campus requirements, these too would be explained at the start of the course.

 How do I communicate with my instructor in an online course?